The design for the extension of Sedus in Dogern, Germany was more than just another office development.

-The radical permeation of inside and outside, and the resulting integration of natural phenomena rendered the experience more visual, acoustic and tactile.
-The building was characterised by a landscape-like quality of continuity, simultaneously offering a heterogeneous and locally diversified space; an enhancement of the floating, homogeneous spatiality of the Modernists.
-Nature is integrated in the building concept.
-A hybridisation of different structures generated natural spaces as identity-supporting elements in the daily work environment.
+The permeation of inside and outside, and the resulting integration of natural phenomena rendered a more visual, acoustic and tactile design.
+Nature is integrated in the building concept - a hybridisation of different structures generated natural spaces as identity-supporting elements in the daily work environment.

 The floor plans were developed according to research conducted at the Fraunhofer Institute’s Office 21 project.
 The development of a “Place 2.5” concept was crucial in the overall design.
 Where “Place 2” was about normal office space characterised by a regular, Cartesian grid, ”Place 3” was all about recreational, off-time functions.

-The design exemplifies the embodied values and beliefs of Sedus as an open, socially engaged, and responsible company.
+The design exemplified the values of Sedus as an open, socially engaged, and responsible company.